wireapp/integration-docs/docs/00-understanding-apps.md

 ---
 # Understanding Apps

-Apps — sometimes called *integrations*, *services*, or *third-party applications* — are modular components that extend the platform without being part of its core codebase.
+Apps are modular components that extend the platform without being part of its core codebase.

 ## Why Apps
 - **Automation**: Reduce manual tasks and streamline workflows.